awesomeWM/awesome/docs/90-FAQ.md

 ### How to make windows spawn under the mouse cursor?

-In the default `awful.rules`-rule, the following placement is specified:
+In the default `ruled.client`-rule, the following placement is specified:

     placement = awful.placement.no_overlap+awful.placement.no_offscreen